AztecProtocol/aztec-packages/yellow-paper/docs/cryptography/protocol-overview.md

 The first protocol to combine Plonk and the sumcheck protocol was [HyperPlonk](https://eprint.iacr.org/2022/1355)

-Honk uses a custom arithmetisation that extends the Ultra circuit arithmetisation (not yet finalized)
+Honk uses a custom arithmetisation that extends the Ultra circuit arithmetisation (not yet finalized, but includes efficient Poseidon2 hashing)

 # Incrementally Verifiable Computation Subprotocols